Clxiu/Game-Api/README.md

 * A YAML CI/CD pipeline which builds and deploys a containerised API to either Azure or AWS, which is configured to set and use environment variables correctly.
 * Implementation and support of GraphQL
 * Usage of Terraform to structure and provision a cloud environment, which is incorporated into a CI/CD pipeline

-## Example Repository

-The following ack-end code is meant to be a reference, as to how you could implement some of these advanced features.
-This assignment is going to be tough, and we're sure you're going to have a lot of questions.
-Please ask them over on the discord server, where we will respond ASAP!